THEMJEWELERSNY.COM ACCESSIBILITY STATEMENT

 If you are experiencing difficulty with any content on TheMJewelersNY.com or require assistance with any part of our site, please contact us during normal business hours as detailed below and we will be happy to assist.

-If you wish to report an accessibility issue, have any questions or need assistance, please contact TheMJewelersNY.com Customer Support as follows:
+If you wish to report an accessibility issue, have any questions or need assistance regarding our accessibility compliance please contact our customer Support as follows:

 We firmly believe that the internet should be available and accessible to anyone, and are committed to providing a website that is accessible to the widest possible audience, regardless of circumstance and ability.